Table of Contents[Hide][Show]

 McClatchy Uses An Automated Journalism Tool To Generate Local Real Estate News From Bot Reporters

-A McClatchy newspaper in Raleigh, North Carolina, recently published a real estate story with a byline by a reporter named NANDOBOT.
+A McClatchy newspaper recently published a real estate story with a byline by a reporter named NANDOBOT.

 Interesting name.
 NANDOBOT?
 Was that really the reporter’s name?
 Just in case anyone else was confused, at the end of the article was a paragraph that explained who/what NANDOBOT was: